 A carefully considered debt management plan is a useful tool to policy leaders and government professionals when determining appropriate levels of debt while balancing meeting the need of funding the State's capital program and maintaining credit rating.
 However, the current slide in the State's credit rating has been entirely based on the State's diminished revenue generation due to depressed oil price and inability of the State to adopt a solution to the resulting unrestricted general fund structural deficit.
-Based on the rating agencies' negative outlook for the State's fiscal resources in a clear fashion that provides for a balanced budget and demonstrates a long term viable state government funding solution isn't adopted.

-The State of Alaska has experienced a steep decline in unrestricted revenue due to the sharp drop in the price of oil from over \$100 per barrel in August 2014 to below \$30 per barrel in December 2014 followed by relative stabilization of the price in 2015 and 2016 with a price in the \$40-\$50 per barrel range.
-The State's unrestricted general fund classification of revenue has declined from \$5,394 million in FY 2014 to \$2,257.3 million in FY 2015 and \$1,539.8 million in FY 2016.
-If the price of oil and correlated unrestricted revenue remain at the currently depressed levels the State will be forced, as early as fiscal year 2018 to either significantly further reduce services the State provides, to use revenues which, while available for appropriation, have historically been saved or spent on non-government related function, or both.
+The State of Alaska has experienced a steep decline in unrestricted revenue due to the sharp drop in the price of oil from over \$100 per barrel in August 2014 to below \$30 per barrel in December 2014 followed by relative stabilization of the price from 2015 through 2017 with a price in the \$40-\$50 per barrel range.
+The current forecast for fiscal year 2018 is \$56 per barrel, the January 2, 2018 fiscal year to date average price is \$58.02, and the January 2, 2018 price was \$66.50.
+The State's UGF classification of revenue has declined from \$5,390 million in FY 2014 to \$2,256 million in FY 2015, \$1,533 million in FY 2016, and \$1,351 million in FY 2017.
+With increases in price and production the FY 2018 UGF revenue is forecast to increase to \$2,082 million.
+Despite the increase in revenue the State will still be forced in FY 2019 to either significantly further reduce services the State provides, to use revenues which, while available for appropriation, have historically been saved or spent on non-government related function, or both.
 Other alternatives that would require additional Legislation as well as potential lags in revenue generation would include enacting a broad based tax or other targeted taxes.

-In the State's 2015 Comprehensive Annual Financial Report released on February 1, 2016, General Accounting Standards Board Statement 68 (GASB 68) was implemented updating the reporting and disclosure requirements related to pension liabilities.
+General Accounting Standards Board Statement 68 (GASB 68) was implemented in 2016 and updated the reporting and disclosure requirements related to pension liabilities.
 One of the requirements of GASB 68 is that if a government is committed to making payments on an unfunded pension liability on behalf of another entity, the amount of liability supported must be reported as a debt of the government making the payments.
-Senate Bill 125 passed in 2008 commits the State to funding the difference between specific employer contributions of 22% for the Public Employees Retirement System and 12.56% for the Teachers Retirement System.
+Senate Bill 125 passed in 2008 commits the State to funding the difference between specific employer contributions of 22% for the Public Employees Retirement System (PERS) and 12.56% for the Teachers Retirement System (TRS).
 Approximately 55% of the supplemental State payment required under this statute for PERS is attributable to employees of the State of Alaska, with the remaining 45% stemming from other employers.
 While TRS funding is arguably a State responsibility, this debt would be found primarily on local school districts' balance sheets if SB 125 was not in place.
 Under GASB 68 the State's payment commitment increased the State of Alaska's long-term debt by \$5,801 million to \$8,473 million as of June 30, 2015 compared to \$2,672 million as of June 30, 2014.
-Recognition of this long-term debt is incorporated into the State's debt affordability analysis in 2017.
+Recognition of this long-term obligation was incorporated into the State's debt affordability analysis in 2017.
+As of June 30, 2017 the long-term debt associated with PERS and TRS was \$6,608.0 million (note this valuation is as of June 30, 2016 due to lags in actuarial analysis).